Ending bear dancing

 By adopting a bear today, you will be transforming a bear’s life.
 You'll receive a very special welcome pack about your adopted bear and regular updates in the mail.

 Thanks to your support, we are making an impact.

-- 8 owners were offered a cruelly-free alternative livelihood
+- 8 owners were offered a cruelty-free alternative livelihood in 2018